Orzo Salad Recipe with Yogurt Dill Dressing

 - In a small bowl or measuring cup, combine dressing ingredients and whisk to combine.

-- In a large serving bowl, mix together orzo, peas, cucumbers, tomatoes, and dressing until everything is coated with dressing.
+- In a large serving bowl, mix together orzo, peas, cucumbers, carrots, tomatoes, and dressing until everything is coated with dressing.
 Check for seasoning, add more salt and pepper as needed.
 Serve immediately or store covered in the refrigerator for up to 2 days.

 - Pasta will soak up some of the dressing (as shown in these photos – they were taken the day after making the salad).
 If necessary, add more dressing to achieve desired consistency.